semgrep/semgrep-docs/docs/release-notes/february-2023.md

 These release notes include upgrades for versions ranging between 1.8.0 and 1.13.0.

 - Semgrep CLI is now Semgrep OSS Engine!
-- Newly added or ugraded [supported languages](/supported-languages/):
+- Newly added or upgraded [supported languages](/supported-languages/):
     - Experimental support for Clojure, Lisp, Scheme, XML.
     - Beta support for Rust.
     - Experimental support for Jsonnet.

 - taint-mode: Taint propagators can now specify `by-side-effect`, just like sources and sanitizers.
 However, the default value of `by-side-effect` for propagators is `true` (unlike for sources or sanitizers).
-When using rule option `taint_assume_safe_functions: true`, this allows to specify functions that must propagate taint, for example:
+When using rule option `taint_assume_safe_functions: true`, this allows specifying functions that must propagate taint, for example:

     Without `by-side-effect: true`, `unsafe_function` itself would be tainted by side-effect, and subsequent invocations of this function, even if the arguments were safe, would be tainted.